This Web Page is Memory

 the question of our ultimate destination.

-in her 30s from breast cancer, and “Uncle” Bill, our next-door neighbour died
+died in her 30s from breast cancer, and “Uncle” Bill, our next-door neighbour

-from pneumonia in his mid-fifties.
+died from pneumonia in his mid-fifties.

 These events raised uncomfortable questions, but children look ahead,